GSA/digitalgov.gov/content/posts/2015-03-11-data-code-and-api-event-round-up.md

 ---
-url: /2015/03/11/data-code-and-api-event-round-up/
 date: 2015-03-11 10:00:04 -0400
 title: Data, Code, and API Event Round Up
 summary: ' DigitalGov University has hosted some great events over the last year in partnership with Data.gov, the MobileGov Community and 18F to bring you information on opening data and building APIs.
-This month we&rsquo;ve rounded up the events over the past year so that you can see what&rsquo;s been'
+This month we&rsquo;ve rounded up the events over the past year so that you can see what&rsquo;s'
 authors:
   - apiazza
 categories: